Ulysse de Pauw

-Ulysse de Pauw (born 3 September 2001) is a Belgian professional racing driver who competed in the 2023 FIA World Endurance Championship with AF Corse.
+Ulysse de Pauw (born 3 September 2001) is a Belgian professional racing driver who last competed in the 2024 24 Hours of Spa with Boutsen VDS.
 A race-winner in both French F4 and BRDC British F3 in his junior career, he won the GT World Challenge Europe Sprint Cup Silver Cup in 2022, having led his team to two overall poles and wins in the process.